crate/services-docs/docs/tutorials/deploy/stripe.rst

 .. image:: ../../_assets/img/deployment-region-request.png
    :alt: CrateDB Cloud Console Deployment New Region Request

-If you are deploying an :ref:`Edge <edge>` cluster, you can choose your custom region by selecting the "Add a custom edge region" link.
+If you are deploying an :ref:`Edge <cloud-on-kubernetes>` cluster, you can choose your custom region by selecting the "Add a custom edge region" link.

 Compute
 -------